 CBD Oil for Pets

 Getting back to the original reason I began researching CBD oil, our dog Cosmo, I came across an article on PetMD which stated that CBD oil can be used to treat pets experiencing many of the same ailments for which humans use it.
-Specifically, for our Cosmo, these include relief from pain and inflammation caused by arthritis, hip dysplasia, and cruciate disease.
+Specifically, for our Cosmo, these included relief from pain and inflammation caused by arthritis, hip dysplasia, and cruciate disease.
 The article went on to say that the highest known risk for pets (at least at this point) is the possibility of accidental overdose, but that this is rare.

 I will note that we did ask our vet about this and he was somewhat reserved about recommending CBD oil due to the lack of regulation and long-term studies.

-Will We Be Trying CBD Oil?
+Will We Be Trying Any CBD Products?